Skip navigation

 Students who wish to work while enrolled at SAIS Europe can apply administrative positions in the Library and other offices, as research and teaching assistants, or as student assistants for the Bologna Institute for Policy Research.
 Students can work up to a maximum of 60 hours per month, but on average should expect to work less.
 Positions are posted in advance of pre-term and students can apply upon arrival to campus.

-Students who wish to work while at the Hopkins-Nanjing Center can apply for federal work study positions in the writing center or for remote work for the Washington DC-based HNC admissions team.
+Students who wish to work while at the Hopkins-Nanjing Center can apply for student worker positions in the writing center or for remote positions with the Washington DC-based HNC admissions team.
 Occasionally, faculty hire students to work as research assistants.
-Students can work up to a maximum of 20 hours per week.